cycle/docs/annotated/entity.md

 }
 ```

-> Read how to use non-incremental primary keys (for example UUID) in Advanced section.
+> Read how to use non-incremental primary keys (for example UUID) in the Advanced section.

 By default, the entity properly will be mapped to the column with the same name as the property, you can change it: